-After configuring Speed Dials or Speed Dials+BLFs (presence) in the Web interface, you can save the configuration in a cfg file on your computer and load it to other phones.
+After configuring Speed Dials in the Web interface, you can save the configuration in a cfg file on your computer and load it to other phones.

-To save Speed Dials / Speed Dials+BLFs in a cfg file:
+To save Speed Dials in a cfg file:

 - Open the Programmable Keys page (Configuration tab > Personal Settings menu > Programmable Keys). - 2.
 Click Save Programmable Keys; the configuration is saved in a cfg file.